Chapter in this post:

 If you also want to hide the sidebar in the folder, click on the folder window and go to the "View" menu in the Finder and find the item "Hide sidebar" there.
 All things that you do with the folder are also backed up with the creation of the DMG file.

 Creating the image took a good 2018 to 10 minutes even on my MacBook Pro 15, but opening the DMG archive takes seconds and hardly requires any computing power.
-In addition, the DMG files can be easily exchanged via cloud services such as Dropbox, OneDrive or similar.
+In addition, the DMG files can easily be exchanged via cloud services such as Dropbox, OneDrive or have something similar exchanged.
 Even shipping with Droppy.ch, FileMail or wetransfer is not a problem if you do not exceed the maximum file size.

 Jens has been running the blog since 2012.
 He appears as Sir Apfelot for his readers and helps them with problems of a technical nature.
 In his free time he drives electric unicycles, takes photos (preferably with his iPhone, of course), climbs around in the Hessian mountains or hikes with the family.
 His articles deal with Apple products, news from the world of drones or solutions for current bugs.